juergenweb/SnowFallAnimation/README.md

 4. Set a minimum and maximum speed for the falling snowflakes
 5. Change the text (snowflakes icon) for the canvas if needed
 6. Enable/disable snowfall by setting a start and end date
-7. Enable annual recurrences to start and end snowfall on the same date each year.
+7. Enable annual recurrences to start and end snowfall on the same date each year (no need to take care any longer).

 ## Requirements
 * PHP>=8.0.0